Laxan3000/pokemmounofficialandroidshinytracker/README.md

 If you will to help me developing by installing the app and trying it out, maybe suggesting new features or else, you would do me a favor, and I will thank you for that.

-If you want to enjoy other apps I created, you're free to join telegram channel: https://t.me/laxapks
+If you want to enjoy other apps I created, you're free to join telegram channel: https://t.me/laxapks; or check my itch: laxan3000.itch.io

 ## Libraries used:
 - <a href="https://github.com/bumptech/glide">Glide</a>